Education Law: Legal Compliance in K–12, Practical IEP Implementation, Communication, and Dispute Prevention (2026 Edition)

 Rachel Reight | Baasten, McKinley & Co., L.P.A

 Rachel Reight is a managing partner at Baasten, McKinley & Co., L.P.A., where she focuses her practice on labor and employment law, with a particular emphasis on education law and the representation of public employees.
-She has extensive experience in administrative law, advocating for clients before the State Employment Relations Board, the Ohio State Board of Education, and the Ohio Bureau of Workers’ Compensation/Industrial Commission.
-Additionally, she represents clients in children’s services and police investigations, as well as labor and employment litigation in state and federal courts.
+She has extensive experience in administrative law, regularly advocating for clients before agencies such as the State Employment Relations Board, the Ohio State Board of Education, and the Ohio Bureau of Workers’ Compensation/Industrial Commission.
+In addition to her administrative practice, she represents clients in children’s services and police investigations, as well as in labor and employment litigation in both state and federal courts.
+She is also a dedicated educator and speaker, frequently presenting to public sector professionals and supporting legal education initiatives.

-A dedicated educator and advocate, Ms. Reight frequently speaks at workshops for public educators, school employees, and county developmental disabilities board employees across Northeast Ohio.
-She also volunteers as a Judicial Panelist for high school and undergraduate mock trial competitions, supporting programs hosted by the Ohio Center for Law-Related Education, the Cleveland Metropolitan Bar Association, Kent State University, and the American Mock Trial Association.
+• Involvement Rachel Reight is actively engaged in professional and educational initiatives, frequently speaking at workshops for public educators, school employees, and county developmental disabilities board employees throughout Northeast Ohio.
+She also supports legal education by volunteering as a judicial panelist for mock trial competitions hosted by organizations such as the Ohio Center for Law-Related Education, the Cleveland Metropolitan Bar Association, Kent State University, and the American Mock Trial Association.

 Dana Jonson | Law Offices of Dana Jonson